allebb/hooker/README.md

 This script is released under the [GPLv2](https://github.com/bobsta63/hooker/blob/master/LICENSE) license.
 Feel free to use it, fork it, improve it and contribute by open a pull-request!

-## Bugs

-Please report any bugs on the [Issue Tracker](https://github.com/bobsta63/hooker/issues), please ensure that bug reports are clear and contain as much information as possible.

-Bug reports will be looked at and resolved as soon as possible!

 ## Installation

 You can "install" and utilise this script in two ways: